 For each individual case of noncompliance, BEIS/FS Advisors reviewed the record of the identified child, either through the PELICAN-EI data system or onsite record review, to verify that the child received an evaluation, although late.
-BEIS/FS has verified that all local Early Intervention programs with individual cases of noncompliance identified in FFY 2015 provided evaluations for the identified child, unless the child was no longer within the jurisdiction of the Early Intervention program.
+BEIS/FS has verified that all local Early Intervention programs with individual cases of noncompliance identified in FFY 2016 provided evaluations for the identified child, unless the child was no longer within the jurisdiction of the Early Intervention program.

-Because the State reported less than 100% compliance for FFY 2016, the State must report on the status of correction of noncompliance identified in FFY 2016 for this indicator.
-When reporting on the correction of noncompliance, the State must report, in the FFY 2017 SPP/APR, that it has verified that each LEA with noncompliance identified in FFY 2016 for this indicator: (1) is correctly implementing the specific regulatory requirements (i.e., achieved 100% compliance) based on a review of updated data such as data subsequently collected through on-site monitoring or a State data system; and (2) has corrected each individual case of noncompliance, unless the child is no longer within the jurisdiction of the LEA, consistent with OSEP Memo 09-02.
-In the FFY 2017 SPP/APR, the State must describe the specific actions that were taken to verify the correction.
-If the State did not identify any findings of noncompliance in FFY 2016, although its FFY 2016 data reflect less than 100% compliance, provide an explanation of why the State did not identify any findings of noncompliance in FFY 2016.
+Because the State reported less than 100% compliance for FFY 2017, the State must report on the status of correction of noncompliance identified in FFY 2017 for this indicator.
+In addition, the State must demonstrate, in the FFY 2018 SPP/APR, that the remaining 2 uncorrected findings of noncompliance identified in FFY 2016 were corrected.
+When reporting on the correction of noncompliance, the State must report, in the FFY 2018 SPP/APR, that the remaining 2 uncorrected findings of noncompliance identified in FFY 2016 were corrected.
+When reporting on the correction of noncompliance, the State must report, in the FFY 2018 SPP/APR, that the remaining sof noncompliance identified in FFY 2017 and each LEA with remaining noncompliance identified in FFY 2016: (1) is correctly implementing the specific regulatory requirements (i.e., achieved 100% compliance) based on a review of updated data such as data subsequently collected through on-site monitoring or a State data system; and (2) has corrected each individual case of noncompliance, unless the child is no longer within the jurisdiction of the LEA, consistent with OSEP Merno 09-02.
+In the FFY 2018 SPP/APR, the State must describe the specific actions that were taken to verify the correction.
+If the State did not identify any findings of noncompliance in FFY 2017, attrough its FFY 2017 data reflect less than 100% compliance, provide an explanation of why the State did not identify any findings of noncompliance in FFY 2017.

-FFY 2016 Part B State Performance Plan (SPP)/Annual Performance Report (APR) Indicator 12: Early Childhood Transition
+FFY 2017 Part B State Performance Plan (SPP)/Annual Performance Report (APR) Indicator 12: Early Childhood Transition